 2. Layer Your Seasonings

 Think of seasoning as building a symphony of flavors.
 Rather than adding all your herbs and spices at once, introduce them in stages to create depth.
 Hardy herbs like thyme and bay leaves should go in early, while delicate ones like basil or parsley are best added near the end.
-Take a classic Italian wedding soup, for instance — its rich flavor comes from carefully timing when each seasoning enters the pot, from the initial hit of garlic and red pepper flakes to the fresh parsley finish.
+Take a classic Italian wedding soup, for instance — its rich flavor comes from carefully timing when each seasoning enters the pot, from the initial hit of garlic to the fresh parsley.

 3. Mind Your Liquids